 In the meantime, our team is hard at work brainstorming helpful ways to provide information about OCD and related disorders to you and your family.
 Please look out for updates from us detailing free online resources!

-Hosted by UF Health Medical Psychology and the Center for OCD, Anxiety, and Related Disorders, the Fear Facers Summer Day Camp will be led by a team of medical and academic experts including Carol Mathews, MD, a UF Health psychiatrist internationally recognized for her work in obsessive-compulsive and related disorders and Joseph McNamara, PhD, a UF Health psychologist who specializes in the treatment of obsessive-compulsive disorder.
+Hosted by UF Health Medical Psychology and the Center for OCD, Anxiety, and Related Disorders, the Fear Facers Summer Day Camp will be led by a team of medical and academic experts including Carol Mathews, MD, a UF Health psychiatrist internationally recognized for her work in obsessive-compulsive and related disorders, Joseph McNamara, PhD, a UF Health psychologist who specializes in the treatment of obsessive-compulsive disorder and Ashley Ordway, M.Ed/Ed.S, is a UF Health Licensed Mental Health Counselor who has specialized training in Cognitive Behavioral Therapy with Exposure Response Prevention.

 Treatments for Obsessive-Compulsive Disorders